bloomberg/amqpprox/README.md

 `CMAKE_EXTRA_ARGS='-DCMAKE_BUILD_TYPE=Debug'` environment, for Release optimisations one can set this to `CMAKE_EXTRA_ARGS='-DCMAKE_BUILD_TYPE=Release'`

+We can also generate doxygen documentation for C++ classes.
+- `make docs`: This command will run doxygen, which is currently configured to dump generated files into `generated-docs/`.

 ## Installation

 At present we do not provide any pre-built releases and we expect users to